Down to the wire: Midwest Democrat McCaskill fights to stem Trump tide | Malay Mail

 Not if more people like Jason Shoemaker vote.
 The 40-year-old independent supported Trump in 2016, but said he backs McCaskill for Senate.

-Shoemaker, who works for coal giant Peabody Energy, has grown “disheartened with politics” because of the mudslinging often fuelled by Trump’s caustic tweets.
+Shoemaker, who works for coal giant Peabody Energy, has grown “disheartened with politics” because of the mudslinging often fueled by Trump’s caustic tweets.

 That being said, he appreciates the economy’s upward trajectory, an accomplishment Republicans are selling heavily this year.